10 Symptoms Of Ear Infection In Teens, Causes And Treatment

 Doctors may recommend rest and pain relievers for mild ear infection.
 An antibiotic prescription may be delayed, and the doctor may suggest observation.
 Ear infections often resolve without antibiotic treatment.

 Antibiotic treatment is given in cases of severe infection, or when the symptoms last for two to three days.
 The doctor takes the decision after considering the symptoms, risk factors, and the observations made during the physical examination of the ear (9).
+In cases of mild ear infections, doctors may recommend heat applications, such as warm compresses, and over-the-counter pain relievers to alleviate discomfort.
 Ensure to not administer medications without consulting a medical practitioner as it might lead to ototoxicity.

 Acute ear infections often get well with uses of prescription ear drops, whereas severe recurrent infections may require ear tube placement surgery to drain fluid.
 Hearing aid placement is required if the teen has permanent hearing loss.